Jonathan Hernández

-Jonathan Hernández (born July 6, 1996) is a Dominican-American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
-He made his MLB debut in 2019.
+Jonathan Hernández (born July 6, 1996) is a Dominican-American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers and Seattle Mariners.

 Career

+Texas Rangers

-Hernández signed with the Texas Rangers as an international free agent on January 30, 2013 for a $300,000 signing bonus.
+Hernández signed with the Texas Rangers as an international free agent on January 30, 2013, for a $300,000 signing bonus.
 He spent the 2013 and 2014 seasons playing for the Dominican Summer League Rangers.
 He spent the 2015 season with the Arizona Rangers of the Rookie-level Arizona League, going 1–1 with a 3.00 ERA in 45 innings.
-He spent the 2016 season with the Hickory Crawdads of the Class A South Atlantic League, going 10–9 with a 4.56 ERA in 116 1/3 innings.
+He spent the 2016 season with the Hickory Crawdads of the Single–A South Atlantic League, going 10–9 with a 4.56 ERA in 116 1/3 innings.